Sylvia Plath: Ariel

 Plath's fellow confessional poet and friend Anne Sexton commented: "Sylvia and I would talk at length about our first suicide, in detail and in depth—between the free potato chips.
 Suicide is, after all, the opposite of the poem.
 Sylvia and I often talked opposites.
 We talked death with burned-up intensity, both of us drawn to it like moths to an electric lightbulb, sucking on it.
 She told the story of her first suicide in sweet and loving detail, and her description in The Bell Jar is just that same story."
 The confessional interpretation of Plath's work has led to some dismissing certain aspects of her work as an exposition of sentimentalist melodrama; in 2010, for example, Theodore Dalrymple asserted that Plath had been the "patron saint of self-dramatisation" and of self-pity.
 Revisionist critics such as Tracy Brain have, however, argued against a tightly autobiographical interpretation of Plath's material.
+On January 16, 2004, The Independent published an article that ranked Ariel as the 3rd best book of modern poetry among 'The 10 Best Modern Poetry Books.'
+The same year, Faber published Ariel: The Restored Edition, with a foreword by Frieda Hughes.
+The new edition for the first time restored the selection and arrangement of the poems as Plath had left them.

 Other works

 In 1971, the volumes Winter Trees and Crossing the Water were published in the UK, including nine previously unseen poems from the original manuscript of Ariel.
 Writing in New Statesman, fellow poet Peter Porter wrote:

-Crossing the Water is full of perfectly realised works.
-Its most striking impression is of a front-rank artist in the process of discovering her true power.
-Such is Plath's control that the book possesses a singularity and certainty which should make it as celebrated as The Colossus or Ariel.
+In 1977, Johnny Panic and the Bible of Dreams, a collection of short stories, other prose writings and diary excerpts was published by Faber & Faber.